Director of National Intelligence: Appointments

 The first director of national intelligence was former U.S. ambassador to Iraq John Negroponte who was appointed on February 17, 2005, by President George W. Bush, subject to confirmation by the U.S. Senate.
 It was reported that President Bush's first choice for DNI was former director of central intelligence Robert M. Gates, who was serving as president of Texas A&M University, but who declined the offer.
 Negroponte was confirmed by a Senate vote of 98–2 on April 21, 2005, and he was sworn in by President Bush the same day.

 On February 13, 2007, Mike McConnell became the second director of national intelligence, after Negroponte was appointed Deputy Secretary of State.
 Donald M. Kerr was confirmed by the U.S. Senate to be Principal Deputy Director of National Intelligence on October 4, 2007, and sworn in on October 9, 2007.
 Kerr, from Virginia, was previously the director of the National Reconnaissance Office and the deputy director for science and technology at the CIA before that.
 Earlier in his career, he was an assistant director at the FBI, in charge of their Laboratory Division from 1997 to 2001.

 On January 29, 2009, retired Navy admiral Dennis C. Blair became the third DNI on after being nominated by newly inaugurated President Barack Obama.
 President Obama dismissed Blair whose resignation became effective May 28, 2010.

 On July 20, 2010, President Barack Obama nominated retired Air Force lieutenant general James Clapper as the fourth DNI.
 Clapper was confirmed by the U.S. Senate on August 5, and replaced acting director David C. Gompert.

 The fifth DNI, Dan Coats, the sixth DNI, John Ratcliffe, and acting DNIs Joseph Maguire, Richard Grenell and Lora Shiao, all served between March 16, 2017, and January 21, 2021, during the first administration of President Donald Trump.

 The seventh DNI is Avril Haines, who took office on January 21, 2021.
 The first woman to hold the office, she was nominated by President-elect Joe Biden on November 23, 2020 and confirmed by the Senate on January 20, 2021.
 She resigned January 20, 2025 at the conclusion of Joe Biden's term in office.

 On November 13, 2024, President-elect Donald Trump announced his intention to nominate Army Reserve lieutenant colonel Tulsi Gabbard as the director of national intelligence upon returning to the presidency in January 2025.
 Gabbard was confirmed by the U.S. Senate on February 12, 2025, replacing acting director Lora Shiao.
-With this appointment, she became the first female military combat veteran to serve as DNI and first Pacific Islander American and first Hindu American in this position as well as to hold a Cabinet-level position.
+With this appointment, she became the first female military combat veteran to serve as DNI, the first Pacific Islander American and first Hindu American in this position as well, to hold a Cabinet-level position.